 Students of the Master Political Science at the VU have stated in the 2017 national student survey that they are satisfied with the challenging education, the Internationalization, the study facilities, timetables, study load and group size of the program.

-As a graduate of the Master’s programme in Political Science at VU Amsterdam, you are capable of working effectively in a multidisciplinary environment: you are familiar with and have a solid foundation in the approaches used in the wider world of the social sciences.
+As a graduate of the Master’s program in Political Science at VU Amsterdam, you are capable of working effectively in a multidisciplinary environment: you are familiar with and have a solid foundation in the approaches used in the wider world of the social sciences.
 You have developed skills in research methodology (analysis, data collection, and processing), writing, presenting, public speaking, and teamwork.

 Because of the emphasis on research methodology and writing, many graduates find work as a policy analyst or advisor within an international governmental or non-governmental organization, in the private sector, or as a civil servant in a government ministry.
 You will also be well qualified to work in the field of journalism.
 Graduates also find jobs in communication and external relations.
 The thorough application of research skills offered by the program also prepares you for a further career in academia.
 Many of our graduates participate in reputable Ph.D. programs around the world.